 The management of interest rate risk is supplemented by monitoring the sensitivity of financial assets and liabilities to various interest rate scenarios.
-The Bank employs a monthly stress test of the interest rate risk in the Bank's banking book by measuring the impact on profit of shifting the interest rate curves for every currency.
-The magnitudes of the shifts are based on guidelines from the European Banking Authority and the FSA, taking historical interest rate volatility into account.
+The Bank employs a monthly stress test of the interest rate risk in the Bank's banking book by measuring the impact on profit of shifting the interest rate curves for every currency, calculated according to regulation EBA/RTS/2022/10 and is the largest loss in Economic Value of Equity due to predefined shifts of the interest rate curve in each currency.